Mohammad Taqi al-Modarresi: The Risali Movement

+The Risali Movement, established by al-Modarresi in 1967, played a significant role in fostering Shia political activism across the Gulf region, including Bahrain.
+Initially operating as a secret organization focused on religious awareness, the movement gained prominence following the 1979 Iranian Revolution, advocating for Islamist principles and influencing various Shia opposition groups.
+In Bahrain, the Risali Movement manifested as the Islamic Front for the Liberation of Bahrain (IFLB), which sought to overthrow the Al Khalifa regime and establish an Islamic government.
+Although the IFLB faced significant opposition and was largely led by al-Modarresi's brother, Hadi al-Modarresi, the movement underscored the transnational nature of Shia political networks and contributed to heightened tensions between Bahrain and Iran.

 Return to Iraq and role

 Arrest by Coalition forces

 With the overthrow of Saddam Hussein by American-led forces in 2003, al-Modarresi along with other Iran-based clerics returned to Iraq.
 On his return to Iraq on 22 April 2003, al-Modarresi was arrested along with his entourage by US military personnel.
 He was released after being brought to an undisclosed location.

 Iraqi politics

 The Islamic Action Organization became an Iraqi Shia Islamist political party with al-Modaressi as its leader.
-The party contested the Iraq 2005 general election as was part of the National Iraqi Alliance of Shia Islamist parties including SCIRI, the Islamic Dawa Party and the Iraqi National Congress.
+The party contested the Iraq 2005 general election and was part of the National Iraqi Alliance of Shia Islamist parties including SCIRI, the Islamic Dawa Party and the Iraqi National Congress.
 In 2006, the Islamic Action Organization had one minister in government, State Minister for Civil Society Affairs, Adil al-Asadi.

 In an interview with PBS in 2004 al-Modarresi affirmed his commitment to a democratically elected government for the new Iraq, stating that he had derived this from "the true interpretation of Islam.. which says, "Religion shall not be imposed ...
 Reason emerges from the unknown."
 He also stated that he had traveled to Europe and America, and that he believed "democracy would solve many of the problems" in the Middle East.